fubar2/aus_senate/README.md

 22 March

-Added detection of preference strings with hamming distance = 1 or where a simple transpostion explains the differences.
+Added detection of preference strings with hamming distance = 1 or where a simple transpostion accounts for differences between the most common strings taken pairwise.

-Limit to top 20 - nShow in code
+Limit to top 20 - nShow constant in code

 These are interesting as they may be sheeple making errors rather than not following HTV cards?